openNDS/openNDS/docs/source/binauth.rst

  * After the client is authenticated by ndsctl command
  * After the client is deauthenticated by ndsctl command
  * After NDS has received a shutdown command

+**3. Binauth provides the openNDS logging mechanism** for both local logs and remote FAS logs.

 BinAuth Command Line Arguments
 ******************************